 Research Ethics Review Operating Procedure

-Research Ethics Review Operating Procedure Information
+Downloadable Document: Research Ethics Review Operating Procedure

 Purpose

-To guide ethical Research practices at Cambrian College (‘the College’) involving Human Participants.
+To guide ethical research practices at Cambrian College (‘the College’) involving human participants.

 Scope